Forms

 }

-Run in REPLCheckboxes & Radio Buttons
+}Run in REPLCheckboxes & Radio Buttons

-) can initially cause confusion when building controlled forms.
+Checkboxes and radio buttons (<input type="checkbox|radio">) can initially cause confusion when building controlled forms.
 This is because in an uncontrolled environment, we would typically allow the browser to "toggle" or "check" a checkbox or radio button for us, listening for a change event and reacting to the new value.
 However, this technique does not transition well into a world view where the UI is always updated automatically in response to state and prop changes.

 Walk-Through: Say we listen for a "change" event on a checkbox, which is fired when the checkbox is checked or unchecked by the user.
 In our change event handler, we set a value in

-to the new value received from the checkbox.
+stateto the new value received from the checkbox.
 Doing so will trigger a re-render of our component, which will re-assign the value of the checkbox to the value from state.
 This is unnecessary, because we just asked the DOM for a value but then told it to render again with whatever value we wanted.

-, so clicking the checkbox or the label, we'll just invert whatever value we have in state, triggering a re-render, setting the checkbox's displayed value to the one we want.
+So, instead of listening for a input event we should listen for a click event, which is fired any time the user clicks on the checkbox or an associated <label>.
+Checkboxes just toggle between Boolean true and false, so clicking the checkbox or the label, we'll just invert whatever value we have in state, triggering a re-render, setting the checkbox's displayed value to the one we want.

 Checkbox Example